srobo-legacy/boards-power-v4-hw/gerbers/README.txt

 J5 is to be populated with the wire-ended fan X2.
 The wires must be cut 42mm +-5mm from the fan casing and soldered directly to the board.
 The red wire must be soldered to the square pad.
+Please hold the fan to the board with tape to prevent damage to the joints during transit.
 --------------------------------------------------------------------------------
 Included Files: